hagege/add_infos_to_tec/versionierung/1.4/readme.txt

 = Is it possible to customize the button labels ?
 Yes, from version 1.0 on this option is new, see Settings and Changelog

+= Add infos to the events calendar and SEO
+By the way, we have found using of the plugin has positive effects in terms of SEO, i.e. findability and ranking on Google.
+This is also logical because important factors are covered by the plugin:
+The input of an internal and external link as well as the specification of a category when using TEC are very important with regard to SEO.
+In addition, the plugin also encourages you to put more emphasis on creating appropriate input like alternative text for the photo or image.
+As you know, several terms can be entered here.
+In addition, we could notice a significant increase in the number of pages per visitor, which is also related to the fact that the corresponding buttons are clicked more often at events and contributions.
+As a rule, if the categories or internal and external links are carefully selected, it is possible to make visitors curious about further information and click on these buttons.

 == Screenshots ==
 1. All options in the settings
 2. Representation of the event in the frontend